Sri-12525/todo-tasks-automation/README.md

-# 🔍 Web Table Sort Verifier – Selenium Automation Project
+# 🔍 Automated TODO app – Selenium Automation Project

 This project automates the process of verifying sorting functionality on a web table using Selenium with Python and Pytest.